Evolution of perturbed long nonlinear plane, ring and hybrid surface waves: Numerical Method

 \section{Numerical Method}

-In this section we discuss the numerical solutions of the KdV$\theta$, KP, and 2D Boussinesq equations.
-Numerical solutions are calculated using an efficient pseudospectral method to approximate the spacial derivatives and the temporal derivatives are calculated via a Runge-Kutta $4^{\text{th}}$-order scheme for its preferable accuracy.
+In this section, we discuss the numerical solutions of the KdV$\theta$, KPII, and 2D Boussinesq--Peregrine equations.
+We use an efficient pseudospectral method where the spatial derivatives are approximated using direct and inverse fast Fourier transforms, and the temporal derivatives are calculated via a $4^{\text{th}}$-order Runge--Kutta (RK4) scheme for its preferable accuracy.